JuanCruzAbregu/HistoryGeneratorV2/README.md

 # History Generator

-Una aplicación dedicada a los Dungeon Masters.
+An application dedicated to Dungeon Masters.

-Al presionar el botón de "generar", la app te brinda un conjunto de ideas aleatorias que puedes utilizar para tus historias de Dungeon and Dragons.
+By pressing the "generate" button, the app gives you a set of random ideas that you can use for your Dungeon and Dragons stories.